sanyi12/gltf-batch-exporter-/README.md

 # gltf-batch-exporter-
-works for blender 2.9 only
+works with blender 2.9 only